addaleax/lzma-native/README.md

 ### For simple strings/Buffers

-If you want your input/output to be Buffers (strings will be accepted as input), this even gets a little simple:
+If you want your input/output to be Buffers (strings will be accepted as input), this even gets a little simpler:

 <!-- runtest:{Compress a simple string directly} -->

 ```js
 lzma.compress('Banana', function(result) {
     console.log(result); // <Buffer fd 37 7a 58 5a 00 00 01 69 22 de 36 02 00 21 ...>